lucasle68-git/danone-sustainable-nutrition-bi/calculated_fields.md

 Three reasons:

 1. **Decision compression.** Executives cannot rank 33 indicators across 35 countries by inspection.
 A composite forces explicit trade-off articulation.
-2. **Auditable assumptions.** Weights are visible and challengeable — better than implicit ranking heuristics.
+2. **Auditable assumptions.** Weights are visible and challengeable, better than implicit ranking heuristics.
 3. **SDG operationalisation.** SDGs are aspirations until they're metrics.
 Weighted indices translate framework into action.

 **Caveat:** any composite hides information.
 The dashboard always preserves drill-down to the underlying indicators so that the composite is a *summary view*, not a black box.